gofynd/fdk-extension-javascript/express/storage/multi_level_storage/README.md

 ## Index Creation

-If `autoIndex` is set to `true` and the MongoDB instance is connected to a primary node, the TTL index will be created automatically on the `expireAt` field.
+If `autoIndex` is set to `true` and the MongoDB connection is to a primary node, the TTL index will be created automatically on the `expireAt` field.
 If connected to a secondary node, you will need to create the index manually.

 ### Manual Index Creation